Editor’s Introduction

 Śubha, Aśubha and the Vimokṣa-mukhas

 One of most important expositions of this idea is found in The Three Jewels, which is perhaps generally a neglected book.
-Sangharakshita spoke to me about it as being at a higher level of teaching than A Survey of Buddhism (often considered his magnum opus).
+Sangharakshita spoke about it as being at a higher level of teaching than A Survey of Buddhism (often considered his magnum opus).
 It is a more intricate and complex work with a deeper spiritual perspective.
-What he has to say about the aśubha and śubha is fundamental to my approach in this article.
+What he has to say about the aśubha and śubha is fundamental to our approach in this article.
 In discussing the topic we must in effect combine three sets of doctrines: the four viparyāsas, the three lakṣaṇas, and the vimokṣa-mukhas.

 It is significant that in The Three Jewels Sangharakshita approaches discussion of the lakṣaṇas by way of the less commonly known viparyāsas, which he translates as ‘perversities’, but are sometimes called the ‘topsy-turvy views’.
 These are the ways in which we misunderstand reality.
 Thus we see the impermanent (anitya) as permanent (nitya), the insubstantial (anātman) as substantial (ātman), the painful (duhkha) as satisfying (sukha), and the ugly (aśubha) as beautiful (śubha).
 These correspond to the lakṣaṇas, with the addition of the aśubha, which he deals with first.
 In a key passage, he makes explicit the connection between the Dharma and Platonism, at least as regards Beauty.